ATS Resume Keywords: What to Include and Why

 Where should I put keywords on my resume?

-How many keywords should I use?
+How many keywords should a resume have?

 Should I use exact wording from the job description?